fdwr/Onnx2Text/README.md

 - Converts a binary [ONNX](https://github.com/onnx/onnx) model file to text (which can be edited in any simple text editor) and vice versa.
 - Converts an ONNX tensor protobuf to text/CSV/PNG/NPY and vice versa.
-- Generates output tensor values (ones, zeros, series, random).
+- Generates output tensor values (ones, zeros, iota series, random).

 # Usage
     ConvertOnnxModel.exe [options] inputFilename [outputFilename]